-Changing the value of TxCON while the timer is running (TON = 1) causes the timer prescale counter to Note 1: reset and is not recommended.
+Changing the value of TMRxCON while the timer is running (TON = 1) causes the timer prescale counter Note 1: to reset and is not recommended.

 11.0 TIMER2/3 AND TIMER4/5

 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
 For more information, refer to the "PIC24F Family Reference Manual", "Section 14.
 Timers" (DS39704).